 Never leave your timestamping unchecked.
 You need an efficient, easy to use tool that helps you adjust timestamping as you watch the video before you release it to the public.
 Choose a tool that doesn’t make this process too long or complicated.
 Otherwise, it won’t pay off.

 If it all takes too long, it may not be worth your while.
 You want to invest in your video marketing, that’s for sure, but your ROI is at stake if the production of a single promotion video takes forever and drains your marketing budget.

 You need to make sure the entire process is streamlined.
 Your video creation, transcription, and the translation should be easily connected processes.
-This is a collaborative process, so you need a platform that allows team members to work together without turning it into a monster email thread with a bucket of attachments.
+This is a collaborative process, so you need a subtitle app that allows team members to work together without turning it into a monster email thread with a bucket of attachments.

 It all comes down to this - people don’t hate your video - you just need to make it more accessible to more people.
 For this to be feasible for you, you need to figure out a video subtitling process that pays off.